acomplicatedframework/ACWOL/index.md

 ## Mission

-To embed disciplined pursuit of maximum Intellect into enduring systems.
+To embed Conscience into AI and institutionalize the disciplined pursuit of maximum Intellect.